 Support for Assignments & Referencing

-You can book an appointment if you are struggling to find information for your assignments or want guidance on referencing.
+You can book an appointment if you are struggling to find information for your assignments or want guidance on referencing - use the Schedule Appointment under my photo on the left.
 You may want to get together a group and book some time.
 It is likely that your lecturer will book some time for me to deliver a workshop or other type of session sometime during your first year.

 The library doesn't have the article I need- can you help?